Learning to Control Cravings to Lose Weight

-2. During menstrual cycle
+- During the menstrual cycle

-1.Cravings represent a learned appetite for high calorie foods that develops, through the continued eating particular foods when hungry.
+- Cravings represent a learned appetite for high calorie foods that develops through the continued eating of particular foods when hungry.

-3. Signals from the environment—smell, sight, even sounds (like crackling of popcorn or chips) stimulate need to repeat prior pleasurable experiences whether hungry or not.
+- Signals from the environment—smell, sight, and even sounds (like crackling of popcorn or chips)—stimulate the need to repeat prior pleasurable experiences whether hungry or not.
 This is classical conditioning.
-Much like how the sound of a bell triggered Pavlov’s dogs to salivate, certain activities, people and places can trigger you to crave certain foods.
+Much like how the sound of a bell triggered Pavlov’s dogs to salivate, certain activities, people, and places can trigger you to crave certain foods.

-One recent study presented at the European Society of Human Genetics conference found “that people’s preferences for foods like coffee, artichokes, bacon, dark chocolate, blue cheese, and, yes, broccoli, are actually linked to variants in different specific genes.
-How much salt or sugar a person eats may also be affected by genetics, according to other research presented at the conference.”
+- Physiological Cravings: occur during pregnancy and menstruation.
+Also, normal adults often crave salt because of adrenal dysfunction.
+Individual food preferences have a lot to do with a person’s upbringing and their genetics.
+Chances are if you’re exposed to something as a young child, you’ll be less averse to it as an adult.
+But sometimes you just don’t have it in you to like a certain food.One recent study presented at the European Society of Human Genetics conference found that “people’s preferences for foods like coffee, artichokes, bacon, dark chocolate, blue cheese, and, yes, broccoli, are actually linked to variants in different specific genes.”
+How much salt or sugar a person eats may also be affected by genetics, according to other research presented at the conference.

 Once you know the “why” behind your food cravings, you can begin to actively fight them.
 Remind yourself, “My body doesn’t need this food.
 I have conditioned myself to crave this food, and I can condition myself to stop.”